-Wisconsin Court of Appeals Holds that Insurance Policy's Water Exclusion and Insured's Failure to Satisfy the "Independent Concurrent Cause" Rule Precludes Coverage When Insured's House Collapsed After Rain-Saturated Soil Moved From Underneath the House
+WI Court of Appeals: Insurance Policy's Water Exclusion and Failure to Satisfy the "Independent Concurrent Cause"

 In American Family Mut.
 Ins.
 Co. v.
 Schmitz, the Wisconsin Court of Appeals held there was no coverage when heavy rain saturated the soil beneath a house causing the soil to move and the house to collapse.
 At the time of the collapse, the foundation of the house was being excavated without a retaining wall.
 The court concluded that, even though the failure to build a retaining wall was a covered risk, the insurance policy’s water damage exclusion and the insured’s inability to satisfy the “independent concurrent cause” rule precluded coverage for the loss.